-The MEAD (Macular Edema: Assessment of Implantable Dexamethasone in Diabetes) study consists of two multicenter, three-year, sham controlled, masked RCTs that assess the proportion of patients whose BCVA improved by 15 or more letters from baseline.
-The trial included 1,048 DME patients, with 351 receiving a 0.7-mg implant, 347 receiving a 0.35-mg implant, and 348 receiving sham treatment (350 participants).
-Patients with a BCVA of 34 to 68 ETDRS letters and a central subfield retinal thickness of 300 mm on OCT were randomized to therapy with dexamethasone implant 0.7 mg, dexamethasone implant 0.35 mg, or a placebo operation in a 1:1:1 ratio.
-Retreatment was limited to once every six months for patients who met the re-treatment eligibility criteria.
-The primary endpoint in the intent-to-treat population was a 15-letter improvement in BCVA from baseline at trial conclusion, with the last observation carried forward for missing values.
-Adverse events and IOP were both utilized as safety measures.
-More patients treated with dexamethasone implant 0.7-mg experienced a statistically significant improvement in BCVA (22.4%) compared to patients in the placebo group (12.0%), as well as a statistically significant reduction in central macular thickness (112 vs. 42 μm) when compared to patients in the placebo group.
-Dexamethasone 0.7 mg and 0.35 mg implant had a greater mean average reduction in central retinal thickness from baseline during the study than placebo.
-The dexamethasone intravitreal implant of 0.7 mg and 0.35 mg met the primary efficacy endpoint for improvement in BCVA and reduction in central subfield retinal thickness with an average of four to five injections administered over three years (NCT00168337 and NCT00168389, ClinicalTrials.gov).
+The MEAD (Macular Edema: Assessment of Implantable Dexamethasone in Diabetes) study consists of two multicenter, three-year, sham-controlled, masked RCTs that assess the proportion of patients whose BCVA improved by 15 or more letters from baseline.
+A total of 1,048 DME patients were enrolled in the study, with 351 receiving a 0.7-mg implant, 347 receiving a 0.35-mg implant, and 348 receiving sham treatment (350 patients).
+Patients having a BCVA of 34 to 68 ETDRS letters and a central subfield retinal thickness of 300 mm on OCT were randomly assigned to therapy with dexamethasone implant 0.7 mg. dexamethasone implant 0.35 mg. or a placebo operation in a 1:1:1 ratio.
+Re-treatment was limited to once every six months for patients who met the re-treatment eligibility criteria.
+The primary endpoint in the intent-to-treat population with last-observation-carried-forward for missing values was a 15-letter improvement in BCVA from baseline at trial end.
+Adverse occurrences and IOP were both used as safety measures.
+More patients treated with dexamethasone implant 0.7-mg experienced a statistically significant improvement in BCVA (22.4 %) compared to patients in the placebo group (12.0 %), as well as a statistically significant reduction in central macular thickness (112 vs. 42 μm) when compared to patients in the placebo group.
+Dexamethasone implant 0.7 mg and dexamethasone implant 0.35 mg had a greater mean average reduction in central retinal thickness from baseline during the study than placebo.
+The dexamethasone intravitreal implant 0.7 mg and 0.35 mg met the primary efficacy endpoint for improvement in BCVA and reduction in central subfield retinal thickness with an average of 4 to 5 injections over 3 years.
+(NCT00168337 and NCT00168389 at ClinicalTrials.gov).